Eisenmonoxid/EMXHookingLibrary/README.md

 Uses the "BigNum.lua" library.
 Special thanks to the authors!

 ## Usage
 Include the file "emxhooklib.bin" in your map folder and load it with Script.Load() in the global map script.
-Then you call the function "EMXHookLibrary.InitAdressEntity()" and after that, you can use the exported methods (listed below) however you like.
+Then call the function "EMXHookLibrary.InitAdressEntity(_useLoadGameOverride, _maxMemorySizeToAllocate)" and after that, you can use the exported methods (listed below) however you like.
+Both function arguments are optional.

-Hint: To reset the hooked values, use the function argument `EMXHookLibrary.InitAdressEntity(true)` and have the function `EMXHookLibrary_ResetValues` in your global map script, which will be automatically called when the map is closed.
+Hint: To reset the hooked values, use the function argument `EMXHookLibrary.InitAdressEntity(true)` and have the function `EMXHookLibrary_ResetValues(_source, _stringParam)` in your global map script, which will be automatically called when the map is closed.
 Put all your functions in there to reset your changed values.

 ## Features
 ```